UNTV Broadcast Center

 The UNTV Broadcast Center is a mixed-use skyscraper and broadcast facility, currently under construction, located along Epifanio delos Santos Avenue in Barangay Philam, Quezon City.
-It will serve as the new headquarters of UNTV-37, also known as UNTV News and Rescue/ Public Service, a major UHF television channel.
-It will also house AM station Radyo La Verdad 1350 kHz and Wish 107.5.
+It will serve as the new headquarters of UNTV-37, also known as UNTV News and Rescue / UNTV Public Service, a major UHF television channel.
+It will also house radio stations Radyo La Verdad 1350 kHz and Wish 107.5.
 In 2022, the glass cladding during construction was removed before being reinstalled.

 Background

 The building is referred to as The Millennial Tower according to the firm Rchitects, Inc. and is now called as The Philippine Broadcast Hub based on UNTV's official website.
 It was built by Archipelago Builders while the second phase is awarded to BAP Construction and Development Corporation.

 The building is owned by Breakthrough and Milestones Productions International, the content provider and major blocktimer of UNTV (DWAO-TV), a broadcast station owned by the Progressive Broadcasting Corporation.

 It is located near the former UNTV Building, the station's headquarters since July 2008.
 The 16-storey building with three discs on top will be built on a 1428 sqm lot formerly occupied by the Transient Home of Kamanggagawa Foundation Inc. (KFI), a charitable institution run by the Members Church of God International, a Christian religious organization and UNTV's long-time partner.

-Pending completion of the new building, UNTV relocated its studios, radio booths and production facilities at La Verdad Christian College Caloocan Building located at Bagong Barrio along EDSA in Caloocan.
+Pending completion of the new building, UNTV relocated its studios, radio booths and production facilities at the La Verdad Christian College - Caloocan Campus in EDSA,Caloocan City.

 Construction

 The groundbreaking ceremony for the UNTV Broadcast Center was held on June 26, 2014.
-It was aired live in UNTV's morning shows Good Morning Kuya and Get It Straight with Daniel Razon.
+It was aired live on UNTV's morning shows Good Morning Kuya and Get It Straight with Daniel Razon.
 The event is part of the station's 10th anniversary celebration with the theme "UNTV Big 10: Bigger.
 Better.
 Broader." headed by UNTV-BMPI Chairman and CEO Daniel Razon.
 Guest speakers during the event were Architect Jose Pedro "Bong" Recio of Rchitects Inc. and Quezon City Mayor Herbert Bautista.
-Also present during the event were UNTV-PBC President Alfredo "Atom" Henares and UNTV Chairman Emeritus Hilarion "Larry" Henares.
+Also present during the event were UNTV-PBC President Alfredo "Atom" Henares and UNTV Chairman Emeritus Hilarion "Larry" Henares†.